 Data is probably the biggest decider, and the small data rates don't make USB internet the ideal choice for home connections.

 Compare the best-selling mobile broadband deals at our dedicated USB internet comparison page.

 How does it work?

-The 3G SIM card and software are pre-installed on the laptop, so when you turn it on it's all ready to go.
+The 3G or 4G SIM card and software are pre-installed on the laptop, so when you turn it on it's all ready to go.
 Built-in mobile broadband laptops use: